 This causes them to excessively gag and makes them hypersensitive to any sensory stimulation.
 This makes any food with texture that requires moving it side to side in the mouth, an aversive experience.
 [4, 5].
 And with most things, the earlier that feeding problems, including food aversions, or texture aversions, are discovered, the better.

 Just to hammer this message home, we know that the best predictor of whether or not a 12 month old would accept chopped carrots was shown to be the baby’s previous experience with carrot pieces.

-So really, food before one can’t be just for fun if it’s also absolutely necessary for reducing the gag reflex, development of oral motor skills, and for preventing picky eating down the road.
+So really, food before 12 months of age can’t be just for fun if it’s also absolutely necessary for reducing the gag reflex, development of oral motor skills, and for preventing picky eating down the road.

 All, I’m sure you’ll agree, are super important.

-If you’re feeling stuck with how to move your baby off purees and onto more advanced textures and finger foods (maybe gagging and choking fears are throwing you off your mojo) – no worries – sign up for my free workshop called “Baby led weaning… but make it purées!
+If you’re feeling stuck with how to move your baby off purées and onto other foods with more advanced textures, or finger foods (maybe gagging and choking fears are throwing you off your mojo) – no worries – sign up for my free workshop called “Baby led weaning… but make it purées!
 How to move from purées to finger foods – without the fear!”

 Food before one is for calories (and milk weaning)

 While calories from solids don’t matter much in the first couple months of starting solids, they do matter beginning at 8 and 9 months of age.
 And this may come as a surprise to many, as there’s another saying out there that says “Milk is the primary source of nutrition before one”.

 Just another example of a saying that often gets misconstrued to think that since milk is the primary source of nutrition, calories from food don’t matter.
 Parents think – my baby can get enough calories by drinking breast milk or formula, and any bites of baby foods are a bonus!

 But….it’s a lot more than just a “bonus”.